Habbie/hello-dns/tdns/intro.md

 to explain.

-Interestingly, when asked (via Paul Vixie), Paul Mockapetris indicated he was surprised that the DNS Tree could in fact be reused for DNS name compression.
+Interestingly, when asked (via Paul Vixie), Paul Mockapetris indicated he was surprised that the DNS tree could in fact be reused for DNS name compression.
 This 2018 discovery in a 1985 protocol turns out to work surprisingly well!

 ## Putting the tricky bits at a fundamental level
 DNS names look surprisingly like text strings, but they very much are not.
 For starters, DNS is case insensitive in its own special way, and such rules must be obeyed for DNSSEC to ever work.

 Furthermore, despite appearances, DNS is 8-bit safe.
-This means that individual DNS labels (usually separated by dots) can contain embedded 0 characters, but also actual dots themselves.
+This means that individual DNS labels (usually separated by dots) can contain embedded 0 bytes, but also actual dots themselves.

-A lot of code 'up the stack' can be simplified by having basic types that are fully DNS native, like DNS Labels which are case insensitive, stored in binary and length limited by themselves.
+A lot of code 'up the stack' can be simplified by having basic types that are fully DNS native, like DNS labels which are case insensitive, stored in binary and length limited by themselves.

 Code that uses "strings" for DNS may struggle to recognize (in all places!)